US investigates second suspected coronavirus case | DW | 23.01.2020

 A Texas student is undergoing testing for the deadly virus that originated in Wuhan, China, where the student had recently spent time.
 Japan also confirmed a second case, with the WHO closely tracking developments.

-Health officials in Texas on Thursday said they were testing a university student for the newly discovered coronavirus, which has killed 18 people in China and sickened some 650 others, raising fears of a global health emergency.
+Health officials in Texas on Thursday said they were testing a university student for the newly discovered coronavirus, raising fears of a global health emergency.

+The Chinese government on Friday said there had been 25 fatalities and 830 cases of the virus in total so far.

 The student in question, who is enrolled at Texas A&M University in the southeast of the state, had recently traveled to Wuhan, the Chinese city at the center of the outbreak that has been placed on lockdown to prevent the virus from spreading further.